 The RONI regulates the tariffs for access to the gas distribution network and for gas distribution by determination of the method of calculation of the maximum tariff for access to the gas distribution network and for gas distribution.
 The distribution tariff is calculated in accordance with the formula determined by the RONI.
 Under that formula, the tariff is determined as the total of OPEX, depreciation, fair (allowed) profit divided by the average distribution volume (adjusted to take into account the depreciation from assets put in use, cost of gas losses and own gas consumption as well as revenues from connections and overshooting of daily capacities).
-Fair (allowed) profit is calculated by multiplying the regulatory asset base by the WACC and is further adjusted by a coefficient of the rate of use of available resources for investments related to the regulated activity.
-The regulatory WACC before tax is determined by the Gas Price Decree for the whole regulatory period but it is subject to changes by RONI if the parameters used for its calculation change by more than 10 per cent.
-The WACC rate for the current regulatory period ending in 2021 is set at 6.47 per cent.
-RONI recently changed the WACC rate for the period 2020-2021 to 5.81 per cent.
-However, its application to SPPD's current tariffs is subject to RONI's request for the recalculation of the fair (allowed) profit using the new rate.
-Until such time, the WACC rate for SPPD effectively remains at the original level of 6.47 per cent., as envisaged by the Gas Price Decree.
+Fair (allowed) profit is calculated by multiplying the regulatory asset base by the weighted average cost of capital and is further adjusted by a coefficient of the rate of use of available resources for investments related to the regulated activity.
+The regulatory weighted average cost of capital before tax is determined for the whole regulatory period (ending in 2021) to be 6.47 per cent. (it is subject to changes if the parameters used for its calculation change by more than 10 per cent.).
 The regulated prices for access to the distribution system and gas distribution are charged by the gas DSO to gas suppliers who then pass the prices to their end-customers.
 The gas suppliers are required to secure their payments by bank guarantees or cash collaterals.